wellatleastitried/StreamLine/README.prod.md

 # StreamLine 🎵
 StreamLine is a terminal-based (TUI) music player built in Java using the [Lanterna](https://github.com/mabe02/lanterna) library.
-It integrates with the [Invidious API](https://docs.invidious.io/) to provide a free, lightweight alternative to traditional music streaming platforms.
+It integrates with the [Invidious API](https://docs.invidious.io/) and [yt-dlp](https://github.com/yt-dlp/yt-dlp) to provide a free, lightweight alternative to traditional music streaming platforms.

 ## Table of Contents
 - [Features](#features)